-As growing conditions change widely in exterior locations, so do the plants that may be used for such a garden.
-With more variation in plant material it also allows for more variation of the design.
-For example a sun exposed surface in a mediterranean climate can be made of many typical aromatic mediterranean plants, such as Lavandula, Thymus, Rosmarinus or Salvia.
-On the other hand, a shadowed surface in the same climate can have an almost tropical touch with species from genera like Begonia, Arum, Davallia, Asplenium, and Fuchsia.
+With different climates and a larger variety of plants available, outdoor vertical gardens allow for more variation of the design.
+For example a sun exposed wall in a mediterranean climate can be planted with aromatic mediterranean plants like Lavandula, Thymus, Rosmarinus or Salvia.
+On the other hand, a shadowed wall in the same location can have an almost tropical touch with plants of Begonia, Arum, Davallia, Asplenium, and Fuchsia.
 A vertical garden can be built in virtually any location, except for very cold climates.
-The key is to chose the right species for the right location.
+The key is to choose the right species for the right location.

-Many plants adapted to shady environments grow large leaves in order to assimilate the small amount of light that reaches them.
-Also they have quite modest flowering, although there are exceptions that can make a great contribution to an interior garden.
-Typical genera used for interior gardens are aroids like Philodendron and Epipremnum or gesneriads such as Aeschynanthus, Columnea and Saintpaulia, many species of Peperomia and Begonia or different ferns like Nephrolepis and Pteris.
+Indoor climate typically include a temperature of around 20° C and low light levels.
+Similar conditions can be found under the tropical forest canopy where little light filters through.
+Many plants adapted to such environments grow large leaves in order to assimilate the small amount of light that reaches them.
+They also have quite modest flowering, although there are exceptions that flower freely all year long also in modest light levels.
+Common plants used indoors are aroids like Philodendron, Anthurium and Epipremnum or gesneriads such as Aeschynanthus, Columnea and Saintpaulia, many species of Peperomia and Begonia or different ferns like Nephrolepis and Pteris.

 More about plants